 Statute of Limitations in a Personal Injury Case

-Texas law generally gives personal injury accident victims two years from the date of their accident to file a lawsuit in civil court to pursue financial recovery.
+Texas law generally gives personal injury accident victims two years from their accident to file a lawsuit in civil court to pursue financial recovery.

 If this time limit expires, you could lose the right to take legal action and potentially hold the liable party or parties accountable.

-Talk to a Truck Accident Lawyer Serving Corpus Christi Can Help with Your Case
+A Truck Accident Lawyer Serving Corpus Christi Can Help with Your Case

-A truck accident attorney serving Corpus Christi from D. Miller & Associates, PLLC can evaluate your personal injury case for free, including any type of motor vehicle accident.
+A truck accident attorney serving Corpus Christi from D. Miller & Associates, PLLCTM can evaluate your personal injury case for free.
 Depending on the strength of your case, we may be able to seek financial recovery on your behalf.

-A personal injury attorney serving South Texas and the Gulf region today.
-We have attorneys who can talk to you during your complimentary consultation now.
-Contact us at (713) 850-8600 and let us go to work for you.
+A personal injury attorney serving South Texas and the Gulf region can analyze your case today.
+We have team members standing by who can talk to you during your complimentary consultation.
+Contact us and let us go to work for you.